 Now that you understand a bit more about geriatric care managers and their background, let’s elaborate on their responsibilities.

-- Support and counseling: A senior’s mental health is very important, and a geriatric social worker knows this.
-Through their support and counseling, they can ensure the senior has someone to talk to about the issues that may bother them.
+- Emotional support, counseling and crisis intervention: A senior’s mental health is very important, and a geriatric social worker knows this.
+Through their support and counseling, they can ensure the senior and the family have someone to talk to about the issues that may bother them.

-- Living arrangement evaluations: Since “social worker” is in the name of a geriatric social worker, one of their duties involves confirming that the senior has a hospitable environment to call home.
+- Living arrangement evaluations: Since “social worker” is in the name of a geriatric social worker, one of their duties involves confirming that the senior has a hospitable and safe environment to call home.
+After all, family conflict is a very common issue in many families.

 - Setting up appointments and services: Adult children often have full-time jobs and other family duties that render them unable to care for their senior parent around the clock.
 A geriatric care manager can schedule doctor’s appointments, transportation for the senior, and other services and care for the senior needs.